jamaljsr/polar/README.md

 - Create a regtest Lightning Network in just a few clicks
 - Connect from your app to the lightning nodes via RPC
+- Launch a terminal in each bitcoin/lightning node
 - Add more nodes using drag & drop
 - Open & Close Channels
 - Manually mine new blocks